neighbor-bear/fceux-for-retrogame/readme.md

 ## Thanks

-Thanks go to all people who worked on each incarnation of FCEUX: the_gama, ValdikSS and DiegoSLTS, Steward-fu, soarqin, gameblabla, pingflood.
+Thanks go to current maintainers of upstream FCEUX and all people who worked on each incarnation of FCEUX: the_gama, ValdikSS and DiegoSLTS, Steward-fu, soarqin, gameblabla, pingflood.